endigma/unocss-preset-radix/docs/v3/migrating-from-v2.md

  - You can set the unocss layer you want to add generated css variables to, via layer option.

-- You can use css variables (like `var(--un-preset-radix-red9)`, `var(--un-preset-radix-red9 , red)`) in your project and the preset detects it and add corresponding colors.
+- You can use css variables (like `var(--un-preset-radix-red9)`, `var( --un-preset-radix-red9, red)`) in your project and the preset detects it and add corresponding colors.
 See [Usage in CSS variables](/v3/usage#usage-in-css-variables) for more information.

 - You can opt to add only light colors (or only dark colors) to the CSS, bya onlyOneTheme option to `light` (or `dark`).